SetVenue Adult Production Policy

 8.4(e) Section 230 Reservation and FOSTA-SESTA Posture

 Allegations involving sex trafficking (18 U.S.C. § 1591), attempted sex trafficking (18 U.S.C. § 1594), promotion or facilitation of prostitution (18 U.S.C. § 2421A), or content involving Minors (18 U.S.C. §§ 2251, 2251A, 2252, 2252A, 2256, 2258A, 2260) are subject to immediate suspension, content preservation, and reporting to NCMEC and law enforcement.
 SetVenue does not, by enabling the Adult Production opt-in, waive any defense or immunity under 47 U.S.C. § 230(c)(1) other than the limited carve-outs in 47 U.S.C. § 230(e).
 SetVenue's affirmative cooperation pathways with law enforcement under this Policy do not constitute "knowingly benefitting" within the meaning of Doe v.
 Reddit, 51 F.4th 1137 (9th Cir.
 2022) for FOSTA-SESTA purposes; see also Doe v.
 Twitter, Inc., 555 F. Supp.
 3d 889 (N.D.
 Cal.
-2021) (applying Reddit standard).
+2021) (pre-Reddit application of the § 1591 "participation in a venture" standard).

 SetVenue does not have a "venture" with any Host within the meaning of 18 U.S.C. § 1591(a)(2): SetVenue's transaction-fee revenue is independent of any specific Adult Production content, output, or success (see § 5.2 / § 9).
 SetVenue does not have "actual knowledge" of facilitating sex trafficking; SetVenue does not direct, supervise, or curate Adult Production content.
 SetVenue does not engage in willful blindness with respect to such conduct, and the cooperation pathways under § 8.4(b) and (c) are designed to ensure prompt response on any reportable signal.